 The Computer Science Department offers the PhD in computer science and participates in the PhD in Information Technology.
 The latter has concentrations in information systems, information security and assurance, and software engineering.
 Students work closely with a faculty mentor, performing original research, and tackling challenging and unsolved problems.

 The PhD program in electrical and computer engineering educates students to do original research on ECE topics and become technical leaders in their fields.
 Students may choose research areas such as communications, networking, computer engineering, control and robotics, signal processing, micro/nano-electronics, and bioengineering.
 With a strong and growing department reputation for excellence, graduates have become professors at other universities and researchers in industrial and government research centers.

 RoboPatriots Going for New Goals

 Since 2008, our RoboPatriots have sent a team to the Robotics World Cup; an international challenge environment that propels advances in robotic controls, articulation, and program engineering by assigning simulated physical tasks from soccer.

 More than just moving, kicking and dodging under remote control, the robot dubbed "Johnny 5" was the first robot in the history of the competition to "learn" soccer skills on the field in the midst of play.

 This presence and flexibility of reasoning and learning in robotics is a frontier of artificial intelligence.
 Mason has staked our flag on the far horizon of this field with the establishment of the Autonomous Robotics Laboratory.
 There, our engineers design behaviors, programs and practical applications for future generations of task automation.

 Where Teamwork Really Counts

-George Mason University is thrilled to be an active supporter of FIRST robotics competitive teams and leagues throughout the area.
+George Mason University has actively supported FIRST robotics competitive teams and leagues throughout the area.
 The program invites young students to engage with computer science and engineering in a fun and imaginative team environment.